sdwuysp/scIMTA/README.md

 ## Software requirements
 ### OS Requirements
-This package is supported for *Linux*.
 The package has been tested on the following systems:
 + Linux: Ubuntu 18.04
 + Windows
 + MacOS